wjkoontz/rocket-lander-c64/README.md

 The .d64 file contains the object code in rocketlnd.prg and the latest TMP assembly souce in 2ships13.prg.

+The src directory contains a text export of the source from TMP.

 ## Screen Caps
 ![Screenshot of starting and in-between rounds screen showing current score and on screen instructions](screencaps/start_and_between.png)
 ![Screenshot showing in game action.
 Pilot 2 in a purple/blue color is about to lazily land on the 1 point pad, while Pilot 1 is going for the 10 pointer, but looks like that ship is going to fast to slow down in time.](screencaps/rocket_lander_action.png)